mlclifton/aipropos/solution_arch.md

     *   It uses `pyperclip` for clipboard operations.

 *   **`llm_service.py`**: This file defines the `LLMService` class, responsible for interacting with the Large Language Model.
-    *   It loads the LLM API key from environment variables using `dotenv`.
+    *   It loads the Ollama API URL and model name from environment variables using `dotenv`.
-    *   The `get_commands` method is a placeholder for an actual LLM API call.
-In a real implementation, this method would send the user's natural language query to an LLM and parse its response to extract the generated commands and their explanations.
-Currently, it provides hardcoded responses based on simple keyword matching.
+    *   The `get_commands` method now makes an actual API call to the configured Ollama instance, sending the user's natural language query and a system prompt.
+It then parses the Ollama's response to extract the generated commands and their explanations, handling various error conditions.

 *   **`tui_app.css`**: This CSS file styles the Textual application, defining the appearance of containers and text areas.